HasnainRabbani/Federated-Server/README.md

+Federated-Server

-Federated server implement on java spring boot using the concept of federated learning.
+Federated server implemented on java spring boot using the concept of federated learning.